-4 Competing duration models
+4. Competing duration models

 Models in the duration literature mimic those in the stochastic volatility literature, and might be similarly divided into observable or GARCH-type models and latent factor or Stochastic Volatility (SV)-type models.
-The Autoregressive Conditional Duration (ACD) model of Engle & Russell (1998) is a member of the former class, and was extended by Jasiak (1998) to the Fractionally Integrated ACD (FIACD) model to incorporate long memory.
-Bauwens and Veredas' (2004) Stochastic Conditional Duration (SCD) model is a latent factor model, and was modified by Deo, Hsieh & Hurvich (2006) to create the LMSD model by letting the latent factor follow a long-memory process.
+The ACD model of Engle and Russell (1998) is a member of the former class, and was extended by Jasiak (1998) to the Fractionally Integrated ACD (FIACD) model to incorporate long memory.
+Bauwens and Veredas' 2004 Stochastic Conditional Duration (SCD) model is a latent factor model, and was modified by Deo et al. (2006) to create the Long-memory Stochastic Duration model (LMSD) by letting the latent factor follow a long-memory process.

-It is beyond the scope of this paper to review and compare all existing durations models; we refer the reader to a survey by Pacurar (2008).
+It is beyond the scope of this article to review and compare all existing durations models; we refer the reader to a survey by Pacurar (2008).
 Since we are interested in modeling and forecasting persistent durations, we focus here on those models that can capture slowly decaying autocorrelations.
 As noted by Deo et al. (2010), the FIACD model in a not a long-memory model in the usual sense, as it has infinite mean and hence the autocorrelation function does not exist.
 We are therefore left with the LMSD model as the only genuine long-memory duration model with well-behaved moments.
-To assess the benefits of using the relatively more complicated MSMD and LMSD models in practice, we also compare their performance with the short-memory ACD model of Engle & Russell (1998).
+To assess the benefits of using the relatively more complicated MSMD and LMSD models in practice, we also compare their performance with the short-memory ACD model of Engle and Russell (1998).
+The Supplemental Appendix A5 provides a brief description of these models.